Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and this toolkit gives you an easy to learn GUI design alternative to WIMP
 that you can start using right away.

-## Building wxWidgets for your dev platform
+## Recommended IDEs and building wxWidgets and EngageIDE for your dev platform
+EngageIDE is implemented in a single file EngageIDE.cpp
-EngageIDE.cpp uses the wxWidgets cross-platform UI libraries.
+that uses the wxWidgets cross-platform UI libraries.
-To build it you first have to download and build the wxWidgets libraries.
+To build it you first have to download and build the wxWidgets libraries
+for your development platform.

 We recommend using the current development version of wxWidgets which is 3.2.1.
 You can get help for setting up wxWidgets on your PC from this forum: